LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Signaling/Railway_signaling.md

 ### Background knowledge

-This section will give a short brief and compare about the fixed/moving block signaling system, PLC ladder logic diagram and Structure Text program.
-If you are familiar with them, you can skip this section and if the information is not detailed enough, we also append the reference document.
+This section provides a brief overview and comparison of fixed and moving block signaling systems, PLC ladder logic diagrams, and PLC structured text programming.
+If you are already familiar with these concepts, you may skip this section.
+For those seeking more detailed information, we have included reference documents for further reading.

 #### Introduction of Fixed Blocking System